-Stomach looks and feels great.
+My stomach looks and feels great.
 No swelling.
 I felt fantastic wearing my Christmas frock this year.
-Looking from a side aspect I am used to seeing a small but noticeable belly bump/overhang.
-Now that has disappeared and I feel fantastic.
-Still, some slight numbness to my scar line but as the weeks pass the feelings are returning.
-But to be honest, after 2x caesareans my stomach has always been a bit numb.
+Looking from a side aspect, I am used to seeing a small but noticeable belly bump/overhang.
+Now that has disappeared, and I feel fantastic.
+Still, some slight numbness to my scar line, but as the weeks pass, the feelings are returning.
+But to be honest, after 2x caesareans, my stomach has always been a bit numb.
 Absolutely no pain or discomfort felt at all at any point.
-And still wearing my compression garment throughout the day in work as it feels supportive and protective.
+And still wearing my compression garment throughout the day at work as it feels supportive and protective.

-I am amazed how quickly I have recovered.
-Prof Whitaker has done an amazing job, anyone looking to have this procedure I strongly recommend him.
+I am amazed at how quickly I have recovered.
+Prof Whitaker has done an amazing job.
+Anyone looking to have this procedure, I strongly recommend him.

 Are there images to show the amazing job you claim to have done?